‘Fortnite: Battle Royale’ Adding Smoke Grenade In Wednesday Update, Rocket Riding Made Permanent

 Rocket Riding

 As previously announced by Epic Games, rocket surfing is now a permanent gameplay feature in Fortnite: Battle Royale.
-Players discovered they could a Pumpkin Rocket at the feet of a squadmate during the Fortnitemares event and send them zooming across the map.
+Players discovered they could shoot a Pumpkin Rocket at the feet of a squadmate during the Fortnitemares event and send them zooming across the map.
 With the event now over, the developers have tweaked the regular Rocket Launcher to also support rocket surfing.

 Tweaks and Fixes